DesignSystemsOSS/eccentrictouch/docs/docs/Core/margins.md

 | Top | `m-top-value` | `m-top-3`, `m-top-12`, `m-top-56`, `m-top-auto` |
 | Bottom | `m-bottom-value` | `m-bottom-3`, `m-bottom-12`, `m-bottom-56`, `m-bottom-auto` |

-- Adding horizontal margins to an element, we can use `m-x-auto` (x representing horizontal side) whereas, to add vertical margins to an element, we can use `m-y-auto` (and of-course, y representing vertical side).
+- For Adding horizontal margin-auto to an element, we can use `m-x-auto` (x representing horizontal side) whereas, to add vertical margins to an element, we can use `m-y-auto` (and of-course, y representing vertical side).

 #### Using decimal values in margins